 The ProPep® Nerve Monitoring System consists of an electroneurodiagnostic monitor (Pep Monitor®), a control switch that switches the surgical bipolar instrument between cautery and stimulation (Pep Control Switch®), and a single use, disposable needle electrode assembly (Pep Electrode®) which consists of two recording needle electrodes and one sub dermal grounding electrode and a single use, disposable introducer (Pep Electrode® Introducer).
 The introducer is inserted into the abdomen and electrodes are inserted through the introducer and placed in the pelvic floor muscles.
 Once in place, the system helps the surgeon:

-• Identify the location and assess the integrity of non-visible nerves critical to urinary control prior to prostate removal
+- Identify the location and assess the integrity of non-visible nerves critical to urinary control and sexual function prior to prostate removal

 Critical points during the procedure where somatic nerves are at risk